-If the private owners won’t sell it to them then the city will just take it through eminent domain as it’s attempting to do with a chunk of private waterfront property on downtown’s Front Street to build a waterfront park that’ll result in eliminating parking that downtown merchants say is vital to their livelihoods.
-This is all part of a plan the city paid for with $223,000 of our tax dollars.
-It’s hard to say which part of this plan is worse: stealing private land, wasting public dollars, or ignoring the needs of local businesses.
+If the owners won’t sell it to them then it’ll just take it through eminent domain as it’s attempting to do with a chunk of private waterfront property on downtown’s Front Street to build a waterfront park that’ll result in eliminating parking local merchants say is vital to their livelihoods.
+This is all part of the plan the city paid for with $227,000 of our tax dollars.
+It’s hard to say which part of this scheme is worse: stealing private land, wasting public dollars or ignoring the needs of local businesspeople.

-According to longtime northeast Florida syndicated newspaper columnist and Fernandina Beach resident, Steve Nicklas, the city owns property worth $80 million that’s excluded from the tax rolls.
+According to longtime northeast Florida syndicated newspaper columnist and Fernandina Beach resident, Steve Nicklaus, the city owns property worth $80 million that’s excluded from the tax rolls.
 That’s $80 million that would generate $500,000 annually in city taxes at current rates.

-The city’s management of the properties it currently owns is dismal, yet it recently raised our taxes so it can buy even more at inflated prices.
-The City Commission, at the urging of City Manager Dale Martin, passed a 0.50 mill increase that will take $1.2 million from local homeowners for the purchase of more overpriced worthless properties thus taking them off the tax rolls.
+The city’s management of the properties it currently owns is less than stellar, yet it recently raised our taxes so it can buy even more at inflated prices.
+The City Commission at the urging of City Manager Dale Martin passed a 0.50 mill increase that will take $1.2 million from local homeowners for the purchase of more overpriced worthless properties thus taking them off the tax rolls.
 The land it says is for conservation purposes.

-Commissioner Chip Ross has long championed this nonsense proclaiming in an October 11 News-Leader opinion piece that he doesn’t mind his own taxes being raised and spent on property prized only by mosquitos and rodents.
+Commissioner Chip Ross has long championed this nonsense proclaiming in an October 11 News-Leader opinion piece how he doesn’t mind his own taxes being raised and spent on property valued only by mosquitos and rodents.

-However, once the city gets the land it craves it’s like a dog that caught a car it was chasing.
+However, once the city gets the land it craves it’s like a dog that that caught the car it was chasing.
 It has no idea what to do with it.

-Commissioner Ross once proposed converting it into parkland.
-But somewhere along the way reason and logic caught up with the free-spending commissioner and he’s had second thoughts.
+Commissioner Ross has proposed converting it into parkland.
+But somewhere along the way reason and logic caught up with the free-spending commissioner and he’s having second thoughts.